hamzeen/groceries-app/README.md

 # groceries app - frontend
 This repo holds the front-end code for a simple groceries app.
 It is written in Angular.
-You can preview it [here](https://hamzeen.github.io/groceries-app).
-Please continue to the next section if you need to set it up locally in your machine.
+You can preview it [here](https://hamzeen.github.io/groceries-app). \nPlease continue to the next section if you need to set it up locally in your machine.

 ## Pre-Requisites ##
 Please skip this section if you already have Node.js.
 If this is not the case, please [download](https://nodejs.org/en/download) and install Node.JS.